-The Centre for Protein Degradation is a virtual centre coordinating all aspects of molecularly driven protein degradation, from concept to clinic, both within and beyond the ICR.
+The Centre for Protein Degradation is a centre of excellence coordinating all aspects of molecularly driven protein degradation, from concept to clinic, both within and beyond the ICR.

 Targeted protein degradation has emerged as a powerful and transforming approach to deliver new medicines for cancer patients, and our scientists have been amongst the pioneers in this field.
 MRT-2359, a drug currently undergoing Phase I clinical trial was discovered following a research programme at the ICR.
 In 2022, the Centre for Protein Degradation was established with generous philanthropic funding from Ruth and David Hill.